krim404/DellXPS15-9550-OSX/4k_sector.md

 ```

 the setting with the + in front is the active one
-You can switch the settings by reformating it:
+You can switch the settings:
 `nvme format -l 1 /dev/nvme0`
+this will do a low level format.
+You need to create a new partition table afterwards from the OSX installation disk utility.

 Now remove SSDT-Hackr.aml from EFI/ACPI/patched, the hackrnvmefamily kext or the clover storage hotpatches from your EFI bootloader and reinstall OSX